Willard L. 'Red' Forney founded this company in Carlisle PA, in 1975 to manufacture realistic looking Standard

 PA after he acquired Forney's dies from his widow Janet.
 Eberhart only produced the popular Forney 4" x 22" 4-bay

 hoppers on special order.
-In more recent years, Forney hopper cars with solid metal frames (no bays) were available
+In later years, Forney hopper cars with solid metal frames (no bays) were available

 from Bob Thon of Roberts' Lines.
 Thon also created gondolas that had smooth ends, instead